PooranD/Midterm-Project/README.md

 4. Code Compilation Errors:
 Issue: Errors related to undefined functions or types.
 Solution: Checked the code for typos and ensured all necessary libraries were included and properly referenced.

+5. ARP table issues:
+   Issue: ESP32 couldn't retrieve ARP table from router to print IP addresses of all devices